 Prior to tabulating the freelist data pertaining to Belgian fardados' ideas about GST, it was difficult to distinguish the demographics of daimistas from the rest of the European population.
 In seeking to understand the shared existential-spiritual values of Belgian fardados, the results of this cultural domain analysis pointed me towards a large subculture in North America and Europe that scholars have classified as Cultural Creatives (CCs).
 In The Cultural Creatives: How 50 Million People are Changing the World, sociologist Paul Ray and his psychologist spouse Sherry Ruth Anderson initiate the study of this heretofore undervalued demographic trend.
 These researchers report on "thirteen years of survey research on more than 100,000 Americans, hundreds of focus groups, and about sixty in-depth interviews that reveal the emergence of an entire subculture of Americans" (Ray and Anderson 2000: 4; 349-350).
-They contrast the CCs with two other broad Euro-American subcultures are characterized according to their divergent values, as explained by the originators of this new paradigm.
+They contrast the CCs with two other broad Euro-American subcultures that they label Traditionals and Moderns.
+These three Western subcultures are characterized according to their divergent values, as explained by the originators of this new paradigm.